 The precise terms and conditions for copying, distribution and modification follow.
-Pay close attention to the difference between a "282"work based on the library and a "284"work that uses the library to run.
+Pay close attention to the difference between a "283 work based on the library" and a "285 work that uses the library" that uses the library" that uses the library that uses the library "286.
+The former contains code derived from the library, whereas the latter must be combined with the library in order to run.